chen-wenyi/bus-holding-control-simulator/README.md

 4. Start Coding! 🚀

-## 2. How to start the application in local environment ?
+## 2. How to start the application in local environment? 🛠️

 ### Install dependency locally